An arithmetic count of the lines meeting four lines in P^3: The Euler number of

-We now give an alternate, more explicit proof of this calculation when $n=4$ using the local index calculations from Section~\ref{LinearAlgebraFormula}. \begin{pr} Let $\calS$ be the tautological bundle of $\Gr(2,4)$.
+We now give an alternate, more explicit proof of this calculation when $n=4$ using the local index calculations from Section~\ref{LinearAlgebraFormula}.
+The explicit form of the calculation will be used in Theorem~\ref{thmcrossratio}.

+\begin{pr} Let $\calS$ be the tautological bundle of $\Gr(2,4)$.
 Let $\calV = \oplus_{i=1}^{4} \Lambda^2(\calS^*)$.
-Then $e(\calV) = \langle1\rangle + \langle-1\rangle$. \end{pr} \begin{proof} As in Section~\ref{LinearAlgebraFormula}, we will compute this Euler characteristic by adding up local contributions from the explicit section $\sigma$ of $\calV$ coming from four lines in $\bbP^3_k$.
+Then $e(\calV) = h$. \end{pr} \begin{proof} As in Section~\ref{LinearAlgebraFormula}, we will compute this Euler characteristic by adding up local contributions from the explicit section $\sigma$ of $\calV$ coming from four lines in $\bbP^3_k$.
 By Corollary \ref{e-well-defined}, we may choose a $k$-rational section $\sigma$ with only isolated zeros for this computation.
 We may moreover assume that the two lines corresponding to the two zeroes of $\sigma$ are $k$-rational, by explicit example (see for instance Section~\ref{example}).
 Classical arguments (see for instance \cite[Section~3.4.1]{EisenbudHarris}) show that these two lines can be taken to be two skew lines in the same ruling of a quadric surface in $\bbP^3_k$, so after a change of coordinates, we may assume that the two zeroes of $\sigma$ are the lines corresponding to the subspaces $L' \colonequals \Span(e_1,e_2)$ and $L \colonequals \Span(e_3,e_4)$ of $k^4$.

 We will now show that a careful choice of $\alpha_i,\beta_i$ (which in turn determine the section $\sigma$), and local coordinates around $L'$ and $L$ lets us show that the matrices computing $\ind_{L'} \sigma$ and $\ind_{L} \sigma$ are related by row operations and sign swaps.